ryanwood/vscode-simple-vim/README.md

 # MultiLine Vim

+I took a great vim extension created by jpotterm and adjusted it to suite my own preferences.

+## Original SimpleVim description

 An opinionated Vim-like extension for VSCode that prioritizes simplicity (of use and implementation) and integration with native VSCode features.

 Once you enter Insert mode it will be a completely vanilla VSCode experience: the only event SimpleVim will listen for is the `Escape` key to go back to Normal mode.